Transportability of model-based estimands in evidence synthesis: Discussion: implications for guidance

-The Bucher method relies on an assumption of unconditional constancy of relative treatment effects between studies.
-For covariate-adjusted anchored indirect comparisons, this assumption is \textit{conditional} on a set of effect measure modifiers.
-Given adjustment for these covariates, the relative effect is assumed constant across studies.
-This implies that all effect measure modifiers have been observed and accounted for.
-When transporting relative treatment effects, the consensus is that only effect measure modifiers need to be adjusted for.\cite{jansen2014indirect, jansen2012directed, cole2010generalizing, zhang2016new, o2014generalizing, degtiar2021review}
+In covariate-adjusted anchored indirect comparisons, the constancy assumption is conditional on a set of baseline covariates.
+Given adjustment for these covariates, the relative treatment effect is assumed constant across studies.
+While this assumption is strong, it is weaker than the unconditional constancy assumption required by the Bucher method.
+When transporting relative treatment effects, the consensus in the literature is that only ``effect modifiers'' need to be accounted for.\cite{jansen2014indirect, jansen2012directed, degtiar2023review, cole2010generalizing, zhang2016new, o2014generalizing, vo2023cautionary}